Stoneleigh: A Natural Garden: Controversy

 Just days before Stoneleigh's grand opening in May, 2018, Natural Lands faced a fight to save the property.
 The Lower Merion School District announced its intention to seize the historic gardens and buildings by eminent domain to construct a new middle school and sports complex in their place.
 In response, Natural Lands launched its campaign to Save Stoneleigh, which garnered immediate and overwhelming support from the greater community.

 One month later, supporters in the Pennsylvania legislature joined the fight and introduced House Bill 2468.
 The Bill passed within days and with remarkable bipartisan support.
 The new law—Act 45—requires Orphans' Court approval before any entity can seize a property preserved by a conservation easement.

+In 2018, LMSD purchased through eminent domain two parcels—collectively known as Oakwell—as a site for athletic fields for Black Rock Middle School.
+As development plans progressed, public concern grew.
+Over a period of years, community members campaigned for preservation of the property and its towering trees, historical structures, and horticultural legacy.

+A turning point came early in 2024, when ongoing conversations between Lower Merion School District and Natural Lands led to a conservation solution.
+In August of that year, the two organizations announced an agreement: Lower Merion School District would sell 10 acres of Oakwell to Natural Lands to expand Stoneleigh and the remaining three acres the Wyncote Foundation, which will restore and preserve the Oakwell mansion.

+In June, 2026, the property transfers were completed and Stoneleigh: a natural garden grew to 52 acres as it reunited with the adjacent property, which was subdivided from the Stoneleigh estate in the 1920s and 30s.